-- For each WND mount point distinguished by a SERVER SHARE pair: - Place one copy of a file with following content under /etc/systemd/system/owncloud-wnd-listen-SERVER-SHARE.service - Replace the all upper case words SERVER, SHARE, USER and PASSWORD in both, the filename and in the contents below with their respective values. - Take care to also adjust the paths in WorkingDirectory and ExecStart according to your installation. - Password: Create a file readable only by the www-data and outside the directories handled by apache (let's suppose in /tmp/mypass).
+- For each WND mount point distinguished by a SERVER SHARE pair: - Create a file for each SERVER-SHARE pair named owncloud-wnd-listen-SERVER-SHARE.service and locate it in /etc/systemd/system/ - Password: For security reasons, create a file readable only by www-data and outside the directories handled by apache (let's suppose in /opt/mypass).
 The file must contain only the password for the share.
-In this example our file is: "/tmp/mypass".
+In this example our file is: "/opt/mypass".
 The listener will read the contents of the file and use them as the password for the account.
-This way, only root and the apache user should have access to the password. - $\circ\,\,$ "--password-trim" removes blank characters from the password file added by

-3rdparty software or other services.
+This way, only root and the apache user should have access to the password. - --password-trim removes blank characters from the password file added by 3rdparty software or other services.